rkitover/windows-dev-guide/README.md

 .
 The `ERROR` stream also behaves quite differently from POSIX shells.

+Both external commands and PowerShell functions and cmdlets indicate success or failure via `$?`, which is `$true` or `$false`.
+For external commands the actual exit code is available via `$LastExitCode`.

-While external commands return an exit code in `$?` in the same way as in POSIX, PowerShell commands use a different mechanism to indicate an error status.
-They throw an exception or write an error to the `ERROR` stream, which is essentially the same thing, just results in different types of objects being written to the `ERROR` stream.
+However, PowerShell commands use a different mechanism to indicate an error status.
+They throw an exception or write an error to the `ERROR` stream, which is essentially the same thing, just resulting in different types of objects being written to the `ERROR` stream.

 You can examine the error/exception objects in the `$error` array, for example: